rweigel/stats/hw.md

 1. give a 2--minute description about the project data (where from, what values are in it, what it is used for); and
 2. present at least three plots in class.
 If your data are time series, the first plot should be a time series of all of the data.

 Do not create a PowerPoint presentation.
 For part 1., use the whiteboard if needed.
-For 2.
-I will show the plots when you ask me to and you will explain them.
+For part 2., I will show the plots when you ask me to and you will explain them.

 # Midterm